MatterSolutions/matter-kit-deprecated/README.md

 We're currently looking for help with the documentation with the core components and bug reports.

 ## Bugs and Feature Requests
-If you encounter a bug or have a feature request, please send us an email at helpdesk@mattersolutions.com.au and we'll look into it.
+If you encounter a bug, please send us an email at helpdesk@mattersolutions.com.au and we'll look into it.
 We aren't currently accepting pull requests.

 Feature requests can also be sent to helpdesk@mattersolutions.com.au - we'll take them into consideration.
 Please note that we're intending to keep the core of this framework light, at least for now.
 Consider if your request is project-specific, or would be used across many projects.